It is a question many wonder if aliens exist at all or whether they would visit us if they did.

 But we often fail to realize that we ourselves are aliens – not aliens to ourselves, of course, but to all other, unearthly life.
 In this regard, it is possible to study alien life by studying ourselves, as an example or a case study, and as long as we can bet on the assumption of alien life being similar to our own.

 Instead of answering the original question, then, we could ask the following question: Would we ever visit alien civilizations?
 The answer, I argue, is no.

-Consider why in the first place would we embark on a space trip.
+Consider why in the first place would we embark on space trips generally.
 It would be a very interesting project to send a spaceship to the moons of Saturn to study their geology more closely.
 At the same time, it would be a huge waste of effort, money and resources to send that same ship to study their orbits.
 Because we understand and can simulate gravity from here on earth, we do not need to go physically to the moons of Saturn.
-In fact, we do not need to go physically anywhere in the universe to study its gravity, saving stupendous amounts of physical
+In fact, we do not need to go physically anywhere in the universe to study its gravity, no matter how close or far it is.

-As long as we can bet on alien life being similar to our own, or that we can prove that this human scenario is also the scenario for alien lifeforms, aliens will not need to visit us but instead they will simulate us on their computers and will simulate themselves visiting us, if they so wish.
+But as long as we can bet on this scenario, aliens will not need to visit us but instead would simulate us on their computers and will simulate themselves visiting us too, if they so wish.